shravan-padakanti/scala-3/Conc-Tree-Combiners.md

+In this lecture we will implement combiners based on conc-trees that we introduced in the previous lectures called conc-buffers.

 ## Conc Buffers

 The `ConcBuffer` appends elements into an array of size `k`.
 When the array gets full, it is stored into a `Chunk` node and added into the Conc-tree.